Prosecutor: No charges for officer in Michael Brown’s death

 Describing the announcement as “one of the most difficult things I’ve had to do,” Bell said that his office conducted a five-month review of witness statements, forensic reports and other evidence.

-“The question for this office was a simple one.
-Could we prove beyond a reasonable doubt that when Darren Wilson shot Micheal Brown he committed murder or manslaughter under Missouri law.
+“The question for this office was a simple one: Could we prove beyond a reasonable doubt that when Darren Wilson shot Micheal Brown he committed murder or manslaughter under Missouri law?
 After an independent and in-depth review of the evidence, we cannot prove that he did,” Bell said.

 But, he said, “our investigation does not exonerate Darren Wilson.”

-Note: This story has been corrected to show that Trayvon Martin was not killed by a white officer.